Kingxukai/linux/Documentation/hid/intel-thc-hid.rst

 contiguous, but physically fragmented buffer of memory for each data buffer.
 Linux OS also provide SGL (scatter gather list) APIs to support this usage.

-THC uses PRD table (physical region descriptor) to support the corresponding OS kernel SGL that describes the virtual to physical buffer mapping.
+THC uses PRD table (physical region descriptor) to support the woke corresponding OS kernel SGL that describes the woke virtual to physical buffer mapping.

 ::